jesuisstan/kinetic-resource-planning-simulator/README.md

 - Reads configs with resources and processes
 - Simulates process execution with delays and constraints
-- Supports two algorithm modes: basic (greedy) and optimized
+- Supports two algorithm modes: default (optimal) and bonus (exhaustive)
 - Optimization by time or target resource
 - Generates trace log for verification
 - CLI interface